Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Discussion

 In agreement with previous determinations of UV luminosity function in extragalactic JWST fields \citep{mcleod2023a,donnan23,adams2023a,harikane23_uvlf,harikane2023b,perez-gonzalez2023a,willott2023a,finkelstein23}, we find that the luminosity function of galaxies has smoothly declined from $z\sim8$, as first established by HST observations \citep[e.g.,][]{mclure2013a}, to $z\sim12$.
 Our results for the abundance of galaxies at $z\sim12$ are in broad agreement with the literature values, as shown in Figures \ref{fig:lf} and \ref{fig:uvdensity}.
 We do note that our inferred UV luminosity density at $z\sim14$ is lower than that reported by \citet{finkelstein23}, but the uncertainties are large.

 However, our selection completeness using the JOF observations is sensitive to galaxies out to $z\sim20$ when the Lyman-$\alpha$ break enters F250M.
 With a suitable revision to our selection, we would be sensitive to bright galaxies at even greater distances.
-Our work presents a new method for modeling the evolving UV luminosity function that allows for us to incorporate the impact of non-detections at redshifts $z>15$ on our inference of the evolving UV luminosity function.
+Our work presents a new method for modeling the redshift-dependent UV luminosity function incorporating both detections and non-detections to constrain its evolution over the redshift range $z\approx11-20$ where our completeness is high.
 From the lack of galaxy candidates at $z>15$, we find that the decline to $z>14$ continues at $d\log\phi_\star/dz\sim-0.2$ with our nominal Main Sample presented in Tables \ref{tab:properties}-\ref{tab:nircam_lw}.
 We note that uncertainties owing to cosmic variance are clearly non-negligible for the JOF, and a larger sample of galaxies at $z>11.5$ is needed to confirm this decline.
-If our $z>14$ candidates were to be rejected, then we would infer a dramatic drop in the UV luminosity density evolution at $z>15$.
-We show in Figure \ref{fig:mhalo} that if the $z>14$ candidates in our sample are discarded, our inference for the mapping between luminosity and halo mass would change dramatically.
-Instead of requiring a constant remapping between galaxies and halos, with increasing efficiency in low-mass halos at higher redshifts, the rapid drop in the UV luminosity density would track the abundance of $M_{\mathrm{vir}}\sim10^{10}M_\sun$ halos and the galaxy efficiency could stabilize at early times.
-On the other hand, if one of our Auxiliary Sample were to be confirmed at $z>14$, the luminosity density we would infer would increase substantially.
-Given that JADES+53.08294-27.85563 (NIRCam ID 183348) is 30 nJy and already targeted for NIRSpec spectroscopy by Program ID 1287, at least one such object will be tested empirically.
+Nonetheless, we now know that the $M_{UV}\sim-21$ object NIRCam ID 183348 selected by our JOF Medium band photometry to be at a photometric redshift of $z\approx14.4$ has been spectroscopically confirmed at $z=14.32$ by Carniani et al. (submitted).
+As Figure \ref{fig:mhalo} shows, the evolving luminosity density at $z>14$ we infer from 183348 and our photometric candidates, while declining, still requires a constant remapping between galaxy and halo abundance, with increasing efficiency in low-mass halos at higher redshifts.
+This evolution is in contrast to the possibility that $z>14$ galaxies were not abundant, where a rapid drop in the UV luminosity density would track more closely the abundance of $M_{\mathrm{vir}}\sim10^{10}M_\sun$ halos and the galaxy efficiency could stabilize at early times.
+Given the confirmation of 183348, we see no evidence for such a stabilization in the efficiency of galaxy formation out to $z\sim14$ or beyond.

 Lastly, since our results are consistent with prior literature results at $z\sim12$, theoretical models that match those observations also match ours.
 For instance, the feedback-free models of \citet{dekel23} and \citet{li23} agree with our $z\sim12$ observations for an efficiency of $\epsilon_{\max}\approx0.2$.
 Models for the evolving number counts of high-redshift galaxies based on dust-free populations \citep[e.g.,][]{ferrara23} also predict a star formation rate density evolution to $z\sim15$ in agreement with our inferences, assuming all our candidates are really high-redshift sources \citep{ferrara2023b}.